Get Your Partner Porn On

 How To Overcome Shame

-Once you have moved through the somatic response (not before!)
-You can ask why you think this makes you a bad person?
-It may be that you were caught and shouted at as a child, that you believe your partner will be disgusted or feel rejected.
-Then sharing the truth with your partner, an understanding friend or a sex coach/therapist will help this feeling dissipate.
+Once you’ve traversed through the somatic response (but not before!), delve into why you believe this makes you a bad person.
+It could be rooted in childhood experiences of being caught and scolded or the fear that your partner may be disgusted or feel rejected.
+Sharing this truth with your partner, a supportive friend or a sex coach/therapist can significantly contribute to dissipating these feelings.

 Where Does It Come From?

-Shame is actually a protection mechanism that protects you from experiencing painful emotions/beliefs.
-These beliefs are often formed in childhood to help us stay safe and connected to our parents but are no longer appropriate as adults.
-This is why it’s always important to investigate what’s underneath the initial somatic response.
-It may be that you were caught rubbing your body as a child and shouted out.
-This installs a belief that pleasure is bad and will lead to rejection, which can lead to a feeling that sex is somehow dirty and wrong – when in reality we know it is so much fun, important for most relationships and crucial for the continuation of the human race!
+For example, if as a child, you were caught rubbing your body and reprimanded, it could instil the belief that pleasure is bad and will lead to rejection.
+This belief could contribute to a feeling that sex is somehow dirty and wrong when in reality we know the truth: sex is so much fun, important for most relationships and crucial for the continuation of the human race!

 Be inspired by Our Films